Stono/bigdata-fun/README.md

 ## Getting started
 **Important**: Before you do anything, you need to build the base images.
 Please do `docker-compose -f compose.build.yml build`

+Also, as most of these components run inside a JVM, as you've probably guessed - this fully distributed setup is rather resource intensive.
+I'm running on a MacBook Pro ('16) with 16GB ram and it still starts to chug when everything is running.
+As a result I would suggest:

+ - Not being on Mac or Windows, rather Linux, as the VM level abstraction of HyperV or Qemu2 adds a level of overlay which hinders performance and resource management
+ - Having 32GB ram

+You can actually run `rest`, `thrift`, `master`, `region` on a single JVM/Node if you want to.
+But I haven't configured it that way.

 ### Starting everything
 If you just want to start everything, do `docker-compose up -d`.
 I believe I've mapped the dependencies correctly in the base docker-compose.yml, so give it a minute and everything should start up.